codingcris/LS180-Database-Foundations/Notes/Intro-to-SQL-Notes.md

 * ```\d``` followed by the name of a table allows us to see detailed information on the table's columns.

 ### SQL Statements
-	Commands issues to the database using SQL syntax.
+	Commands issued to the database using SQL syntax.
 Must always end with a semicolon and can span multiple lines.
 * ```SELECT``` statements are used to retrieve data from a database.
+* ```CREATE TABLE``` statement used to create a table in the database
+* ```DROP TABLE``` statement used to delete a table in the database.
+* etc.

 ## SQL Sub-languages
 SQL can be thought of as comprised of 3 separate sub-languages all concerned with a specific aspect of manipulating or interacting with a database.
 1. **DDL: Data Definition Language:** used to define the structure of a database and the tables and columns within it.
 2. **DML: Data Manipulation Language:** used to retrieve or modify data stored in database.
 3. **DCL: Data Control Language:** used to determine what various users are allowed to do when interacting with a database.

 ## Data v.s.
 Schema
 The relationship between data and schema is what gives a database power.

 * Schema is concerned with the structure of data within a database (column and row names, table names, data types within each column and row, etc.)
 * Data is concerned with the actual values that go into each row and column of a database.